benradstone/wandisco-documentation-ldm/docs/configuration.md

 ### SSH access

 These configuration properties govern whether and how access to LiveData Migrator is provided using the [SSH protocol](https://en.wikipedia.org/wiki/Secure_Shell).
-You can manage LiveData Migrator when it operates as a system service using either the [REST API](./api-reference.md), or using SSH access to the console interface.
+You can manage LiveData Migrator by enabling SSH access to the console interface (as an alternative to the [CLI connection method](./operation-cli.md#log-in)).

 | Name | Details |
 | --- | --- |